Qiskit/documentation/README.md

 # Enable the validation of external links
 npm run check:links -- --external

 # By default, only the non-API docs are checked.
-You can add any of these
+You can add any of the
-# options to check API docs.
+# below arguments to also check API docs and/or Qiskit release notes.
-npm run check:links -- --current-apis --qiskit-release-notes
+npm run check:links -- --current-apis --historical-apis --qiskit-release-notes

 # Or, run all the checks
 npm run check